Aliases for FBXO6 Gene

 GeneCards Summary for FBXO6 Gene

 FBXO6 (F-Box Protein 6) is a Protein Coding gene.
-Among its related pathways are Class I MHC mediated antigen processing and presentation and Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein.
+Among its related pathways are Immune System and Transport to the Golgi and subsequent modification.
 GO annotations related to this gene include ubiquitin-protein transferase activity and glycoprotein binding.
 An important paralog of this gene is NCCRP1.

 UniProtKB/Swiss-Prot for FBXO6 Gene